 - Season the chicken with salt and pepper to taste.
 You can season any way you want.

-- Transfer the chicken to your preheated pan.
-Let it roast until breast temp is 120°, and thigh is 135°.
-About 30 minutes, it depends on size and oven.
+- Transfer the chicken to the preheated pan.
+Let it roast until the breast temperature is 120ยฐ and the thigh is 135ยฐ.
+Depending on the size of the chicken and your oven, this will take about 30 minutes.

-- Turn OFF the oven and let set in the hot oven until breast temp is 165° and thigh is 175°+, about 30 minutes.
-Move the chicken to a plate and pour any liquid in the chicken cavity into the pan.
-Allow the chicken to rest for 5-10 minutes before cutting with a sharp knife.
+- Turn off the oven and let the chicken sit in the hot oven until its breast temperature is 165ยฐ and its thigh temperature is 175ยฐ+, about 30 minutes.
+Move the chicken to a plate and pour any liquid in the cavity into the pan.
+Allow the chicken to rest for 5-10 minutes before serving.

-- Move the chicken to a plate and pour any liquid in the chicken cavity into the pan.
+- Move the chicken to a plate and pour any liquid in the chicken cavity into the pan for gravy.

 Optional Gravy Instructions